PrinciplesDotDev/principles/principles/explicit-dependencies-principle.md

 +++
-principle = "Explicit Dependencies Principle" tags = ["code", "team", "organization", "rdt"] summary = "Methods and classes should explicitly require any collaborating objects they need in order to function correctly" authors = []
+principle = "testExplicit Dependencies Principle" tags = ["code", "team", "organization", "rdt"] summary = "Methods and classes should explicitly require any collaborating objects they need in order to function correctly" authors = []